RTD Sensor - Pt100 Sensor, Pt1000 Temperature Sensors

 Hand Held RTD Probe

-Several materials are available to fulfil the basic requirements of providing a predictable, smooth and stable temperature with resistance relationship.
+Several materials provide a predictable, smooth and stable temperature vs resistance relationship.
 They include copper, gold, nickel, platinum and silver.
 Of these, copper, gold and silver have inherently low electrical resistivity values, making them less suitable for resistance thermometry - although copper does exhibit an almost linear resistance relationship against temperature.

 In fact, because of this and its low price, copper is used in some applications, with the caveat that above moderate temperatures it is prone to oxidation and is generally not all that stable or repeatable.
 This notwithstanding, it can come into its own in applications where average temperatures over a long stem length are required, especially within the range -100°C to +180°C.